slint-ui/slint/api/sixtyfps-rs/README.md

 **A Rust UI toolkit**

 [SixtyFPS](/README.md) is a UI toolkit that supports different programming languages.
-SixtyFPS-rs is the Rust API to interact with a SixtyFPS toolkit from Rust.
+SixtyFPS-rs is the Rust API to interact with a SixtyFPS UI design from Rust.

 ## Getting Started